1. The brain feels no pain

 4. Size Doesn’t Matter

-The weight and size of a brain has nothing to do with intellectual ability.
+The weight and size of a brain have nothing to do with intellectual ability.
 Albert Einstein’s brain actually weighed less than the average weight of a human brain!

 5. Your Brain is More Active When You Sleep